mcosovic/JuliaGrid.jl/docs/src/api/acPowerFlow.md

 # [AC Power Flow Solution](@id ACPowerFlowSolutionAPI)

-For further information on this topic, please see the [Power System Analysis](@ref PowerSystemModelManual) section of the Manual.
+For further information on this topic, please see the [AC Power Flow](@ref ACPowerFlowManual) section of the Manual.

 ---